 Tips for hiking Round Mountain Trail

-Leashed dogs are allowed in the trail, while motorized equipment are prohibited.
+Leashed dogs are allowed in the trail, while motorized equipment is prohibited.
 Also, camping and fires are not allowed on the first mile of the two trails.

 From Loveland, Drive on US Highway 34 for 13 miles towards Estes Park.
 Four miles after the mouth of Big Thompson Canyon, across Viestenz Smith Mountain Park is a sign and a short dirt road to Round Mountain National Recreation Trail trailhead.